Mesa Water Quality at a Glance

 Request Water Testing

-Take advantage of Mesa’s Grass-to-Xeriscape (G2X) program offering $500 rebates for converting 500+ sq ft of grass to desert landscaping.
-Combine with the “Trees Are Cool” program for additional $50-$100 tree planting incentives.
+Take advantage of Mesa’s Grass-to-Xeriscape (G2X) programme offering $500 rebates for converting 500+ sq ft of grass to desert landscaping.
+Combine with the “Trees Are Cool” programme for additional $50–$100 tree planting incentives.
+Reducing demand helps ease pressure on all three supply sources.
+Track any drought-related restrictions via our live water tracker.

 Businesses and HOAs can apply for Mesa’s Non-Residential Irrigation Equipment Incentives and Commercial Grass-to-Xeriscape rebates.
-Contact becky.zusy@mesaaz.gov or call 480-644-3058 for details about available incentives.
+Contact becky.zusy@mesaaz.gov or call 480-644-3058 for details.
+For statewide water conservation context, see our Arizona water quality report.

 Report Issues Promptly

 Contact Mesa Utility Customer Service at 480-644-2221 for billing questions, service requests, or water quality concerns.
-For emergencies, call the 24-hour Utility Control Center at 480-644-2262 to report leaks, pressure problems, or outages.
+For emergencies, call the 24-hour Utility Control Centre at 480-644-2262 to report leaks, pressure problems, or outages.
+For real-time boil water alerts, bookmark our live boil water notice tracker.

 Frequently Asked Questions